Kuno Wittmer: Transition period and factory return (2015–2017)

 Without a factory drive for 2015, Wittmer was left searching for a ride ahead of the new season, examining rides in the WEC and WTCC before settling on a return to IMSA competition.
 He returned to the wheel of a Viper to kick off the season, taking the GTD-class victory at the 24 Hours of Daytona alongside former factory teammate Farnbacher, as well as Al Carter, Cameron Lawrence, and Ben Keating.
 Another one-off with HART followed at Sebring, this time in the Continental Tire Sports Car Challenge, marking his return to touring car competition with Honda for the first time since 2008.

 Later that season, Wittmer stepped in for TRG driver James Davison in the team's GTD entry at Watkins Glen, a move spurred by a scheduling conflict with the latter's Pirelli World Challenge program.
 Following the event, Wittmer stepped in to replace Davison for the remainder of the season, taking on a development and coaching role for full-time driver Christina Nielsen in the process.
 Wittmer scored a podium finish at Lime Rock, before taking consecutive runner-up finishes at Road America and VIR.
 Despite missing three races, he was classified tenth in the GTD drivers' championship at the conclusion of the season.
+During the offseason, he launched the Kuno Wittmer Trophy, a scholarship program for grassroots racing drivers in Quebec.

+The following year saw Wittmer return to a factory role, aligning with BMW in both their factory GTLM program as well as the brand's customer racing efforts.
+Wittmer's GTLM campaign saw him compete in the Michelin Endurance Cup with BMW Team RLL, lining up alongside John Edwards and Lucas Luhr in the new-for-2016 BMW M6 GTLM.
+Wittmer's entry tallied a best finish of sixth, at both Sebring and the final round at Road Atlanta.
+Wittmer also took part in the inaugural SprintX GT Championship Series, driving alongside Michael Mills for the latter's eponymous racing team.
+The duo swept the opening weekend of the season at Mosport en route to Mills winning the Sportsman championship at year's end.